taffarel55/datalogger/README.md

 Work for the lecture Microprocessor Systems ENGC50 from Federal University of Bahia.

-Implementation of a Data Logger using C and Python to retrieve the data from sensors (ADC) from ATMega328.
+Implementation of a Data Logger using C++ and Python to retrieve the data from sensors (ADC) from ATMega328.

 ![dataplotter](assets/dataplotter.gif)